drakkan/sftpgo/docs/full-configuration.md

     - 2, quota is updated each time a user uploads or deletes a file, but only for users with quota restrictions and for virtual folders.
 With this configuration, the `quota scan` and `folder_quota_scan` REST API can still be used to periodically update space usage for users without quota restrictions and for folders
   - `pool_size`, integer.
 Sets the maximum number of open connections for `mysql` and `postgresql` driver.
 Default 0 (unlimited)
   - `users_base_dir`, string.
 Users default base directory.
 If no home dir is defined while adding a new user, and this value is a valid absolute path, then the user home dir will be automatically defined as the path obtained joining the base dir and the username
   - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
-See the "Custom Actions" paragraph for more details
+See [Custom Actions](./custom-actions.md) for more details
     - `execute_on`, list of strings.
 Valid values are `add`, `update`, `delete`. `update` action will not be fired for internal updates such as the last login or the user quota fields.
     - `hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
   - `external_auth_program`, string.
 Deprecated, please use `external_auth_hook`.
   - `external_auth_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke for users authentication.
-See the "External Authentication" paragraph for more details.
+See [External Authentication](./external-auth.md) for more details.
 Leave empty to disable.
   - `external_auth_scope`, integer.
 0 means all supported authetication scopes (passwords, public keys and keyboard interactive).
 1 means passwords only.
 2 means public keys only.
 4 means key keyboard interactive only.
 The flags can be combined, for example 6 means public keys and keyboard interactive
   - `credentials_path`, string.
 It defines the directory for storing user provided credential files such as Google Cloud Storage credentials.
 This can be an absolute path or a path relative to the config dir
   - `pre_login_program`, string.
 Deprecated, please use `pre_login_hook`.
   - `pre_login_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to modify user details just before the login.
-See the "Dynamic user modification" paragraph for more details.
+See [Dynamic user modification](./dynamic-user-mod.md) for more details.
 Leave empty to disable.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"